TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1LookalikeTargetCandidates.md

 ## DESCRIPTION
 Use this method to retrieve information on all Lookalike Target Candidates.
-The Lookalike Target Candidates are second-level domains BloxOne uses to detect lookalike FQDNs against.
+The Lookalike Target Candidates are second-level domains Threat Defense uses to detect lookalike FQDNs against.

 ## EXAMPLES